iCloud: Remove your device from Find My iPhone

 If the device is offline, the remote erase begins the next time it’s online.
 You receive an email when the device is erased.

 Apple Pay is disabled for your device.
 Any credit or debit cards set up for Apple Pay, student ID cards, and Express Transit cards are removed from your device.
 Credit, debit, and student ID cards are removed even if your device is offline.
 Express Transit cards are removed the next time your device goes online.
-See the Apple Support article Use Wallet on your iPhone or iPod touch.
+See the Apple Support article Manage the cards that you use with Apple Pay.